jails-org/Packages/arch/README.md

     const localstore = arch({
         model,
         actions,
-        store : globalstore // Store is optional, .dispatch method will be called in both stores.
+        store : globalstore // Store is optional, .dispatch method will be called in both stores., beforeUpdate() {} // Optional, Do something with final state before updates.
     })
 })